 "Don't coddle her, Abbie," Malcolm replied as his disapproving eyes fell upon his wife for a brief moment before once again returning to the milling throng of people upon the platform.
 "You'll only spoil her more."

 Daphne turned to her sister, hoping to play interference between the younger girl and her father.
 "You still have a couple of years before you can join me," Daphne said with an understanding smile as she gently patted her younger sister's shoulder in sympathy.
 "Enjoy being young while you can.
-Before you know it you'll be buried in homework."
+Before you know it, you'll be buried in homework."

-Astoria turned about within her mother's grasp to face her sister, while leaning against the woman who gave birth to her.
+Astoria turned about within her mother's grasp to face her sister while leaning against the woman who gave birth to her.
 Astoria's small hands pulled her mother's arm down to beneath her chin and then hung onto it as if she was afraid to let it go.
 "But you're going to be gone for so long!" pouted the youngest of the sisters with a protruding bottom lip.

 "I know," Daphne replied, her expression saddening even though she found the look on her sister's face to be adorably cute.
 As sisters went, the two of them were extremely close to each other.
 They weren't just sisters but also the best of friends.
 "I'll miss you too, Brat," Daphne assured her, forcing her lips into a smile even as she brushed strands of blonde hair behind one ear.

 "Really?"
 Astoria exclaimed perking up upon hearing this and seeing her sister nod that she would.
-"Then I'll write back and tell you everything that is happening at home," Astoria offered as a smile blossomed upon her face at the thought of being pen pals with her sister.
+"Then I'll write back and tell you everything that is happening at home," Astoria offered as a smile blossomed on her face at the thought of being pen pals with her sister.

 "Have everything you need, my love?"
 Abigail asked for the countless time that morning.
-Seeing her daughter nod that she did, Abigail smiled weakly, suddenly wondering where her baby had gone and who was this girl before her poised upon the cusp of womanhood.
-"I hope you'll write me as well," she offered in attempt at levity even as she pushed stray strands of soft blonde hair behind one ear.
-A gesture that mimicked her daughter's so closely that it was clear where the younger had acquired it from.
+Seeing her daughter nod that she did, Abigail smiled weakly, suddenly wondering where her baby had gone and who was this girl before her poised on the cusp of womanhood.
+"I hope you'll write me as well," she offered in an attempt at levity even as she pushed stray strands of soft blonde hair behind one ear.
+A gesture that mimicked her daughter's so closely that it was evident where the younger had acquired it from.

 Malcolm Greengrass cleared his throat and glanced away uncomfortably from the three most important people in his life clinging to each other.
 "It's about that time," he intoned to no one in particular even as Daphne released her mother and tried to separate herself from her weeping younger sister.